 If you wish to find out how to get better sleep, there are many things you can do.
 For instance, performing meditation for sleep practices at night might encourage a more restful sleep depending on the person.

 Does this mean you have to clear your mind of all thoughts?
 Absolutely not!
 On the contrary, practicing mindfulness meditation represents the opposite.
-It means focusing your mind on the present moment, being aware of every breath you take and paying close attention to your body.
+It means focusing your mind on the present moment.
+Being aware of every breath you take.
+Paying close attention to your body.

-If you find this difficult or you are totally clueless about how to start, try out focusing on your toes at first.
-Flex and relax the muscles of your toes slowly as you focus your mind from one part of your body to the next one.
-This might sound like a piece of cake, but in fact, many people struggle to concentrate and control running thoughts through their heads.
+If you find this difficult or you are totally clueless about how to start, try focusing on your toes first.
+Flex, then relax the muscles of your toes slowly.
+Move your focus up slowly from one part of your body to the next.
+This might sound like a piece of cake.
+However, many people struggle to concentrate and control running thoughts through their heads.

 However, don’t forget that practice makes perfect.
 Focusing your energy on your breath and spreading awareness to the rest of your body will eventually become easier with time.

 This is another popular sleep meditation method, which requires focusing your attention on a single thing.
-It could either be a physical object such as the flame of a candle or a single thought or images that bring you peace.
+It could either be a physical object such as the flame of a candle or a single thought.
+Focus on something that brings you peace.
 You could also try out reciting your favorite mantra throughout the meditation.

 If you have never tried concentration meditation before, you could simply focus on the sensation of your breath and allow each inhalation to slowly flow through your body.
 Since your breathing is a constant companion, it may be much easier to focus solely on it.

-It could be that you don’t have the time to try out mindfulness meditation and concentration meditation or perhaps it doesn’t seem appealing.
+It could be that you don’t have the time to try out mindfulness and concentration meditation.
+On the other hand, perhaps it doesn’t seem appealing.
 Fear not!
-There are plenty of easy and quick meditations you can put into practice in order to get that well-deserved sleep time.
+There are plenty of easy, quick meditations you can put into practice to get that well-deserved sleep time.